LunarWatcher/lunarwatcher.github.io/_posts/2018-06-18-resources.md

 summary: This post contains resources for different topics I'm interested in, including websites, tools, etc.
 ---

-This post contains resources and tools for stuff I'm interested in, or in general use
+This post contains resources and tools for stuff I'm interested in, or in general use.

+## Disclaimer

+None of these are paid promotions.
+I also cannot guarantee that the software is safe<sup>1</sup> -- I also take no responsibility for anything that happens if you install any of the programs or plugins, or visit the URLs.
+Use common sense when installing stuff.

+<sub>1: They are theoretically safe (otherwise I wouldn't use them), but as with other programs, [shit does happen](https://www.dinside.no/data/populaert-gratisprogram-hadde-virus/68713332) that wasn't intended</sub>

 ## General tools